DeepCloth: Neural Garment Representation for Shape and Style Editing: Introduction

-It is essential to perform garment representation that learns the shape and style space of 3D garments, which can enable free and smooth style transition between different garment topologies, even from open-fronting to close-fronting clothes.
-Such a neural garment representation will enable a large number of applications, as shown in Fig.~\ref{fig:teaser}.
-By transferring the garment representation into a neural feature space, and mapping the 3D scanned garment mesh into the same feature space, such representation can also be used to perform garment animation and 3D garment shape editing using deep neural networks.
+In this paper, we argue that it is essential to learn a compact and uniform space for garments with different shapes and styles, which will form a unified garment representation framework, and then be further used for garment reconstruction and animation.
+Such a representation should enable free and smooth style transitions between different garment shapes and styles, even for garments with different topologies, e.g., from front-opening clothes to front-closing clothes.
+By transferring the garment representation into a neural feature space, and mapping the 3D scanned garment mesh into the same feature space, such a representation can also be used to perform garment animation and 3D garment shape editing using deep neural networks as demonstrated in Fig.~\ref{fig:teaser}.
+However, fulfilling such a representation is challenging due to the large topological changes and nonuniform latent space encoding.

-In this paper, we propose \ourpaper, a neural garment representation framework to achieve the above goal.
-Our key idea is to overcome the limitations of existing methods, by assembling different garment shapes and topologies into a unified representation framework.
-Technically, we leverage the \say{UV-position map with mask} representation to encrypt both the topologies and shape details of the garments.
-In order to achieve plausible garment transition under different topologies, we transform the UV binary mask into a continuous distance map.
-By encoding the UV-position map with transformed mask into a feature space using the CNN network, we can represent garments with different shape styles in a unified network, and thus achieve flexible garment editing and continuous shape and style transition between different garments by feature interpolation and decoding.
-With our deep learning network trained on the large scale synthetic dataset of 3D clothed human sequences with various garment styles, i.e. CLOTH3D~\cite{CLOTH3D_2020_ECCV}, we can parameterize clothing shape variation of front-opening T-shirt, T-shirt, shirt, pants, skirt, dress, and jumpsuits.
-Also, with our proposed animation and 3D-shape inference module, \ourpaper can generate dynamic garment 4D sequences (see Fig.~\ref{fig:teaser}(c)), or extract the clothing shape parameters from a clothed human model under arbitrary pose, which enhances its ability for 3D clothing shape editing (see Fig.~\ref{fig:teaser}(d, e)).
-The main contributions of this work are summarized as follows:
+In this paper, we propose \ourpaper, a unified framework for garment representation, reconstruction, animation and editing by assembling different garment shapes and topologies into a unified representation framework.
+Technically, we propose a \say{topology-aware UV-position map} representation to encode both the topologies and the geometric details of garments.
+To achieve plausible garment transitions under different topologies, we transform the UV binary mask into a continuous distance map.
+By encoding the UV-position map with a transformed mask into a feature space using our proposed \ParamNet, we can represent garments with different shape styles and topologies in a unified network and thus achieve flexible garment editing and continuous shape and style transitions between different garments by feature interpolation and decoding.
+As the \say{UV map} is widely used to represent 3D shapes (such as Tex2shape~\cite{Tex2Shape_Alldieck_2019_ICCV} for human modeling), we believe that our introduction of the \say{topology-aware-mask} for UV-map-representation, as well as the demonstration of neural shape editing capacity, may inspire future 3D mesh/shape/texture editing studies related to the use of UV maps.